-Minimum frontage: 20m, except for rear allotments which

-must have a minimum 3m frontage.
-For rear allotments the 3m frontage may be satisfied through a registered Right of Way outside the title (outside legal boundaries of the allotment).

-rectangle measuring 10m by 15m.
-Such a rectangle must be clear of any yard or right of way and have a suitable building conditions of the activity area.
+- Minimum frontage: 20m, except for rear allotments which must have a minimum 3m frontage.
+For rear allotments the 3m frontage may be satisfied through a registered Right of Way outside the title (outside legal boundaries of the allotment). - Shape factor: All allotments must be able to contain a rectangle measuring 10m by 15m.
+Such a rectangle must be clear of any yard or right of way and have a suitable building platform. - Other: Compliance with the permitted activity conditions of the activity area.